-The study of Behavior Analysis began with animals in B.F.
-Skinner’s labs, and was successfully translated into methods that have effectively changed human behavior for more than fifty years.
+The study of Behavior Analysis began in B.F.
+Skinner’s labs, and was successfully translated in methods that have effectively changed human behavior for more than 50 years.

-Decades of peer-reviewed research exists in Behavior Analysis for humans in need of behavior change.
-In recent years, behavior analytic researchers have turned their collective gaze to the socially significant behavior of animals.
+Decades of peer-reviewed research exists in in Behavior Analysis for humans for whom behavior change is needed.
+In recent years, behavior analysts have turned their collective gaze to the socially significant behavior of animals.

-At the juncture of non-human animals and humans, there is great risk for misunderstanding that can affect health, well-being, even life.
-Pets, shelter animals, animals living in zoos and aquariums, livestock, even animals in laboratories will greatly benefit from peer-reviewed behavior analytic research.
+At the juncture of non-human animals and humans, there is great risk of misunderstanding that can have an effect on health, well-being, even life.
+Pets, shelter animals, animals living in zoos and aquariums, livestock, even animals in laboratories, will greatly benefit from peer-reviewed behavior analytic research.

 The mission of this publication is to address the dearth of professional, practical and understandable studies that that benefit the non-human animals who live in close proximity to human animals.
 The Journal of Applied Behavior Analysis in Animal Training (JABAAT) will publish original empirical research, replication reports, case studies, reviews, guidelines on best practices for service delivery, theoretical papers and related research.
 The Editorial Board welcomes submissions from behavior analysts, animal care professionals, ethologists and others.
 Though statistical analyses will be accepted, data from single animals must be present.
 Subjects' behaviors must be socially significant; individual behavioral variation should be present.
 Measures of behavior should be, for the most part, direct.